Conan1231/APL_forensic_data_analysis_automation_with_fortrace--/readme.md

 - Further development of automation scripts to simulate even more realistic attack scenarios.
 - Integration of additional analysis tools for advanced forensic investigation.
 - Evaluation and comparison of results with real-world attack data.

+## Potential Improvements (To-Do)
+- modify the unattend.xml to automatically execute the PowerShell scripts
+  - allow the PowerShell Execution Policy
+  - automatic Install of the Windows SPICE Guest Tools

 ---